seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

     resolve: graphQlCache.ResolverWithCache(key => booksRepository.GetBooks((string)key), 10, "category"));
 ```

-### Example 4: Paging without cache support (list of items)
+### Example 4: No cache support with paging (list of items)

 We are getting a list of paged Books.
-Technically, you are able to get all books by using TotalCount, although there's already a default page limit of 10 items per page if you don't specify.
+There's already a default page limit of 10 items per page if you don't specify.
 There's no caching support.

 ```
 Connection<BookType>().Name("booksConnection_nocache")
     .ResolveAsync(async context => await context.GetConnectionAsync(booksRepository.GetBooks()));
 ```

-### Example 5: Paging with cache support (list of items)
+### Example 5: Cache support with paging (list of items)

 We are getting a list of paged Books with a argument to be passed in.
 You are defining the argument yourself to pass into the repository with context.
 Technically, you are able to get all books by using TotalCount, although there's already a default page limit of 10 if you don't specify.
 There's no caching support.